chiphwang1/helm-oci-django-atp/README.md

-## How to Connect the Django Web Framework to an Autonomous Database
+## How to Connect the Django Web Framework to an Autonomous Database.
+The following step are automated with this Helm Chart.

 The Django Web Framework requires the folloiwng prerequistes to to connect to an Autonomous Database.

-**1. The Oracle instant clinet installed on the web Django web server**
+**1. The Oracle instant client needs to be installed on the web Django web server**

      https://www.oracle.com/database/technologies/instant-client/downloads.html